 - The Home Rule League functioned throughout the year as opposed to the Congress Party whose activities were confined to once a year.

-- The movement was able to garner a huge support from a lot of educated Indians.
+- The movement was able to garner huge support from a lot of educated Indians.
 In 1917, the two leagues combined had around 40,000 members.

 - Many members of the Congress and the Muslim League joined the league.
 Many prominent leaders like Muhammad Ali Jinnah, Joseph Baptista, G S Kharpade and Sir S Subramanya Iyer were among its members.